Sapiens-OSS/sapiens-modding-wiki/docs/guide/vscode-getting-started.md

     ![](/images/guide/vscode/instruction_1.png)
 2. Open your VSCode settings, and search for `modPath`.
 Enter the path to the Sapiens mod folder as you have noted it down in the prerequisite step.
     ![](/images/guide/vscode/instruction_2.png)
-3. (Optional) Search for `GameResourcesPath` in your VSCode settings.
+3. (Optional) Search for `gameResourcesPath` in your VSCode settings.
 Enter the path to the Sapiens GameResources folder as your have noted it down in the prerequisite step.
     ![](/images/guide/vscode/instruction_3.png)
 4. Search using Ctrl+Shift+P for 'newProject'.
 An option to create a new Sapiens mod project will appear.
     ![](/images/guide/vscode/instruction_4.png)